 The key active ingredient in Omega XL is a compound called “PCSO-524.”
 This name refers to fatty acids that come from the green-lipped mussel (Perna canaliculus) in New Zealand.

-This fatty acid extract (PCSO-524) are said to reduce pain and inflammation by working on pain pathways called the COX (cycloxygenase) and LOX (lipoxygenase) pathways.
+This fatty acid extract (PCSO-524) is said to reduce pain and inflammation by working on pain pathways called the COX (cyclooxygenase) and LOX (lipoxygenase) pathways.

 Who Makes Omega XL?

 Omega XL is distributed by the company, Great HealthWorks.
 On their website (GreatHealthWorks.com) they list this address for the company 4150 SW 28th Way Hollywood, FL 33312.
 On Google Street View, this appears to be an industrial park.

 To Contact Great Health Works, call 866-449-9679.

 According to the Better Business Bureau, Great HealthWorks is a BBB accredited business and has 2 different: